spaship/spaship/packages/cli/README.md

            this if you specify the build artifact path as `buildDir` in the spaship.yaml file.

 OPTIONS
+  -P, --preview            deploying into temporary preview environment.
   -b, --builddir=builddir  path of your SPAs artifact.
 Defaults to 'buildDir' if specified in the spaship.yaml.

-  -e, --env=env    [default: default] either the name of a SPAship environment as defined in your .spashiprc.yml file,
+  -e, --env=env            [default: default] either the name of a SPAship environment as defined in your .spashiprc.yml
-                   or a URL to a SPAship environment
+                           file, or a URL to a SPAship environment

   -p, --path=path          a custom URL path for your app under the SPAship domain.
-Defaults to the 'path' in your spaship.yaml.
+Defaults to the 'path' in your
-                   ex: /my/app
+                           spaship.yaml. ex: /my/app.

   -r, --ref=ref            [default: undefined] a version tag, commit hash, or branch to identify this release

   --apikey=apikey          a SPAship API key

+  --image=image            image (url) for the containerized deployment [SSR].

+  --prid=prid              prid is to enable temporary preview environment in a optimized way. ex: pass the pull request
+                           id.

 DESCRIPTION
   Send an archive containing a SPA to a SPAship host for deployment.
 Supports .tar.gz/.tgz, .zip, and .tar.bz2.